prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 #### bids.params.video

-The following Rubicon specific video parameters are supported:
+The following Rubicon Project-specific video parameters are supported:

 {: .table .table-bordered .table-striped }
 | Name           | Scope              | Description                                                                                                                                                                                              | Example | Type      |
 |----------------|--------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|-----------|
 | `size_id`      | optional for Prebid.js, required for Prebid Server |  Integer indicating the Rubicon Project video ad format ID.
 If not set, Prebid.js can infer from mediaTypes.video.context, placement, startDelay | `201`   | `integer` |
 | `language`     | recommended | Indicates the language of the content video, in ISO 639-1/alpha2.
 Highly recommended for successful monetization for pre-, mid-, and post-roll video ads.
 Not applicable for interstitial and outstream. | `'en'`  | `string`  |

-{: .alert.alert-warning :}
-For Prebid.js 2.5 and later, the Rubicon adapter has greater support in MediaTypes.

 Here's a video example for Prebid.js 2.5 or later: